33themes/ttt-devices/readme.txt

 ?>
 `

-= Stop loading some js for mobile =
+### Stop loading some js for mobile

-Is very usefull if you need to make your site faster for mobile or tablet, this browsers can handle well some javascripts effects.
-You can stop remove them from a device like this.
+It is very useful if you need make your site faster for mobile or tablet, these browsers can't handle well some javascript effects.
+You can stop loading them in mobile devices.
 Example:

 In your functions.php file: